Jeroen74/coq-list-solver/solver/README.md

 ## Software requirements

-This project was built and tested with CoqIDE version 8.16.1 and OCaml version 4.09.0.
+This project was built and tested with Coq version 8.16.1 and OCaml version 4.09.0.

 ## How to build